A bunch of friends from the Draw Club Rotterdam decided to plan a trip to the Natural History Museum Rotterdam to draw – of course I had to join!

 I decided to roll with it, see if the problem persisted.
 I tested the shutter at different speeds with no film in it, and after a while it was behaving normal again.
 It also did it’s job with a piece of test film.
 Problem solved?

-The real test came a month ago, when I decided to take my Zorki to a weekly holiday to Maastricht.
+The real test came a month ago, when I decided to take my Zorki to a one-week holiday to Maastricht.
 This time I used a black and white film.

 No shutter problems anymore!
 I have to say there was one photo on this roll of 36 that did have a white bar over it, but the photo was so dark I couldn’t figure out what it was again I tried to photograph.
 Either way I’m very happy with the results of this second try!